Abnormal Breath Sounds

 More You Tube videos you might be interested in watching.
 Each of these allows you to hear what abnormal breath sounds are like.

 You realize something is wrong, and you’re about to pick up the phone to call your doctor.
 What information will he/she want to know from you so that he/she can make the most informed decision about the situation?
+How do you describe abnormal breath sounds?
 You need to be his/her eyes and ears.
 Here are the details you need to know when you call based on the symptom.

 - How long has the cough been present?

 - Does it happen at a particular time of day or all-day?

 - Is it productive (producing sputum) or dry (nothing coming up)?

 - Does anything help relieve it?

 - Is it coming up just with coughing or must it be induced?